 Customer service is an important feature of our relationship with our partners.
 Our customers can contact us via phone, mail, email, eService and eChat.
-During the year ended December 31, 2020, we handled over 275 million inquiries.
+During the year ended December 31, 2021, we handled over 281 million inquiries.
+For certain programs, credit products and our deposit business, we assign dedicated toll-free customer service phone numbers.
+For other programs, customers access customer service through one general purpose toll-free customer service phone number.